chepeftw/NS3DockerEmulator/docs/_posts/2017-07-13-internals.md

 -----

-Second issue (*FIXED*), when dealing with a lot of containers, some options are wish if they are tunned.
+Second issue (*FIXED*), when dealing with a lot of containers, Docker ran into caching problems with the OS.
 I ran into problems with 40 to 60 nodes already, because the host was creating and deleting so much containers in so little time.
 For this refer to this [Running 1,000 Containers in Docker Swarm](https://blog.codeship.com/running-1000-containers-in-docker-swarm/)

 *EDIT:* This was fixed as part of changing the flow of the emulation.